How long does it take to copy 50 GB over WiFi 5? Real-world signal interference

 A 50 GB transfer over WiFi 5 works out to 16 minutes 40 seconds at a realistic 400 Mbps sustained rate on a good 5 GHz 80 MHz link.
-802.11ac's marketing number of 1.3 Gbps assumes perfect conditions — in a typical home with walls, interference, and a few metres of distance, 400–500 Mbps is what you actually get.
+802.11ac's marketing number of 1.3 Gbps assumes perfect conditions.
+In a typical home with walls, interference, and a few meters of distance, 400-500 Mbps is what you actually get.

 Transfer time